Supply Chain Management

 <70

-• Grading of assignments is to be done within 3 days for regular assignments (this includes attendance) and 7 days for larger assignments.
+Grading of assignments and substantive feedback is to be done within 3 days of the due date for regular assignments and 7 days for larger assignments.

-• Names: Refer to professors and CU employees by their last names with appropriate honorifics (e.g., “Dr.” or “Prof.”).
-For professors, if you cannot easily verify their degree or status, “Prof.” is most appropriate—not “Ms.” or “Mr.” Under no circumstance should you use first names unless given explicit permission.
+• Refer to professors and CU employees by their last names with appropriate honorifics (e.g., “Dr.” or “Professor”).

-• Grammar and Style: All written communications must conform to standard English.
-Emails and discussion board posts should not resemble text message, chat, or social media posts.
+• University communications (including emails and discussion board posts, etc.) should not resemble text message, chat, or social media posts.
 Use complete sentences with correct capitalization, spelling, punctuation, and grammar.

-• “Class” Conduct: When participating in synchronous classes or meetings (especially when using video), conduct yourself as if in the classroom.
-Be on-time and mentally present.
-Be seated at a desk or table.
-Dress according to classroom standards.
-Do not introduce distractions into the interactions and be prepared to stay for the duration of the session per normal classroom behavior.
+• When participating in classes or meetings, be on-time and mentally present.
+Dress according to the Student Handbook or classroom standards and conduct yourself in a professional manner.
+Do not introduce distractions into the class and be prepared to stay for the duration of the session per normal classroom behavior.

 Course Attendance and Participation